Budget 2023: ‘Allocate higher share of GDP to education,’ says edtech unicorn upGrad’s MD

 He also pointed out the “rising economic uncertainties” have created a retention problem within the edtech environment.

-To solve this, one of the areas that needs attention is the employee stock ownership programs (ESOPs).
-“Companies and founders have started considering ESOP as an attractive wealth-creation opportunity for their talent.
-However, the higher tax on capital gains associated with ESOP has become a bigger deterrent.
+To solve this, one of the areas that needs attention is the employee stock ownership plans (ESOPs).
+“Companies and founders have started considering ESOPs as an attractive wealth-creation opportunity for their talent.
+However, the higher tax on capital gains associated with ESOPs has become a bigger deterrent.
 It’s important for the upcoming Budget to introduce a framework to further incentivise ESOPs with simpler tax structures as shares, thereby making it a mass product,” he said.

 Kumar said that while challenges are immense, digital way of life is undeniably the new normal and the government’s support to keep it going is important.